 Melinda is en expert on community-based development who founded Let Haiti Live in 2010 to support accountability following the massive earthquake that year.
 She was program director at TransAfrica in Washington, D.C.
 She participated in the International Solidarity Conference for the African National Congress and led the team that planned the National Memorial in Washington for Nelson Mandela.
 She is the chair of the board of directors for SOIL.

-CHIEF Operating Officer & Marketing
+Producer, CHIEF Operating Officer & Marketing

 Social impact coordinator